GustavFluur/filterfolk/README.md

 8. However, in order to see all the products again and make another product search you need to press on default button to clear the filter.

 9. If chooses one of the categories you'll see either one or several items in the filter. * As mention the user needs to use the default filter button to see all the inventory again. *

+#### Purchase experience view:

 10. If you decides to you purchase something, then you click on one of the products.
 In this case we purchases a vacuum cleaner: